Isaac5886/Cardiovascular-Disease-Risk-Prediction-/README.md

 # Cardiovascular-Disease-Risk-Prediction-

+---

-This project uses machine learning to predict the likelihood of cardiovascular disease (CVD) based on health, demographic, and lifestyle data.
-The goal is to assist early detection and prevention of CVD using data-driven models.
+*This project uses machine learning to predict the likelihood of cardiovascular disease (CVD) by analyzing health, demographic, and lifestyle data.
+The aim is to enable early detection and support prevention efforts through accurate, data-driven risk assessment models.*

+---

 ---